s-bashar/s-bashar.github.io/_projects/Force-Sticker/index.md

 layout: post
 title: Force Sticker
 description:
     We show that the force information can be piggybacked over existing RFIDs, with no additional power and no requirement for any interfacing electronics, by simply interfacing a force-sensitive capacitor to the RFID.
-Hence, the designed force-stickers consist of a thin parallel-plate capacitor, smaller than a rice grain, that deforms under applied force and is interfaced between the RFID squiggly antenna and the RFID IC.
-But how does the force information from the capacitor get communicated via the RFID IC, without requiring any more electronics or power?
-The secret sauce lies in the capacitor design—choosing the correct polymer and dimensions!
 skills:
   - Rigid/Flex PCB Design (Altium Designer)
   - DFT